-Table 11: Profile in Step 3-1-c.
+Table 9: Profile in Step 3-1-c.

-(fifth) column of agents by performing a (c, a)-swap and then doing a sequence of without restoration swaps to go to their preference at the start of Step 3-1-A (see preferences in Table 8).
-The new profile is shown in Table 12.
+STEP 3-1-D. We can now consider the profile in Table 9 and alter the preferences of last (fifth) column of agents by performing a (c, a)-swap and then doing a sequence of without restoration swaps to go to their preference at the start of Step 3-1-A (see preferences in Table 6).
+The new profile is shown in Table 10.